swfiua/blume/doc/anpftu/micro.rst

 I will start with the new paradigm and take that as a baseline model for the universe.

-There is a lot in the book, and it has taken me a while to understand how things relate.

 In chapter 2, you come to an impasse with general relativity and note that there are two ways to proceed::